moorepants/dissertation/physicalparameters.rst

 elevation and abduction angles are then set such that the knuckle level is at the handlebar point.
 The shoulder rotation is set to zero.

-.. todo:: show calculations for configuring the yeadon joint angles
+.. todo:: Should I show the calculations for configuring the yeadon joint angles such that the rider is sitting on the bicycle?

 Bicycle-Rider Parameters
 ========================

 Once both the bicycle and rider parameters are known, the parameter for various systems can be extracted.
 The simplest being that the rider is rigidly attached to the frame.
-The parallel axis thereom allows one to calculate the combined inertia of the bicycle frame and the rigid rider.
-Both of the rider formualtions also allow one to segement the body for more complex rider models with mutiple degrees of freedom.
-For example, the inertia for a leaning rider's upper body can be determined separately and the legs can be fixed the bicyle frame.
-We make use of this for the different rider biomechanical models presented in Chapter :ref:`modelextensions`.
+The parallel axis theorem allows one to calculate the combined inertia of the bicycle frame and the rigid rider.
+Both of the rider formulations also allow one to segment the body for more complex rider models with multiple degrees of freedom.
+For example, the inertia for a leaning rider's upper body can be determined separately and the legs can be fixed the bicycle frame.
+We make use of this for the different rider bio-mechanical models presented in Chapter :ref:`modelextensions`.

 Software Implementation